 2. Create a hurricane kit

-Instead of scrambling to gather supplies once you get a hurricane warning alert, it is best to have a hurricane kit prepared.
+It is best to have a hurricane kit prepared instead of scrambling to gather supplies once you get a hurricane warning alert.
 A hurricane kit is a large, easily portable duffle bag filled with emergency supplies you can grab and go, if necessary, upon hearing the news of a hurricane approaching.
 Even if you intend to ride out the storm from your house, it’s wise to have a hurricane kit prepared.

 Your kit should include the following items, at a minimum: